DataBiosphere/toil/docs/running/cloud/amazon.rst

 .. note::

-    In this example, the autoscaling Toil code creates up to two instances of type `c3.large` and launches Mesos agent containers inside them.
-The containers are then available to run jobs defined by the `sort.py` script.
+    In this example, the autoscaling Toil code creates up to two instances of type ``c3.large`` and launches Mesos agent containers inside them.
+The containers are then available to run jobs defined by the ``sort.py`` workflow.
-    Toil also creates a bucket in S3 called `aws:us-west-2:autoscaling-sort-jobstore` to store intermediate job results.
+    Toil also creates a bucket in S3 called ``aws:us-west-2:autoscaling-sort-jobstore`` to store intermediate job results.
 The Toil autoscaler can also provision multiple different node types, which is useful for workflows that have jobs with varying resource requirements.
-For example, one could execute the script with ``--nodeTypes c3.large,r3.xlarge --maxNodes 5,1``, which would allow the provisioner to create up to five c3.large nodes and one r3.xlarge node for memory-intensive jobs.
+For example, one could execute the workflow with ``--nodeTypes c3.large,r3.xlarge --maxNodes 5,1``, which would allow the provisioner to create up to five c3.large nodes and one r3.xlarge node for memory-intensive jobs.
 In this situation, the autoscaler would avoid creating the more expensive r3.xlarge node until needed, running most jobs on the c3.large nodes.